 What’s different about Coconut Matter deodorants?

-As mentioned, Coconut Matter‘s products only contain a few all-natural, plant-based, sustainably sourced ingredients.
-The Coconut Matter deodorants don’t contain any water (who would have thought that what keeps us hydrated internally doesn’t actually help hydrate our skin), aluminium, baking soda, parabens, silicone, phthalates, toxins or alcohol.
+As mentioned, Coconut Matter’s products only contain a few all-natural, plant-based, sustainably sourced ingredients.
+Coconut Matter’s deodorants don’t contain any water (who would have thought that what keeps us hydrated internally isn’t really needed to hydrate our skin), aluminium, baking soda, parabens, silicone, phthalates, toxins or alcohol.
 Great news for people with allergies and hypersensitive skin.

-Combining a variety of essential oils gives each of the different moods their unique scent (not artificial fragrances):
+Combining a variety of essential oils (and no artificial fragrances) gives each of the different moods their unique scent:

 As with other common deodorants, Coconut Matter deodorants are made up of the actual deodorant stick and the tube that protects the stick.
 The deodorant stick weighs 30 grams.
 The whole product (stick and tube) weighs 52 grams and is a bit smaller than the core of a toilet paper roll.